very-bad-apples/mvp-1/.devdocs/v2/feats.md

     - don't display the product image upload, and don't require for validation for "generate video" button
     - display character & style input box by default with "use ai generation" toggled on by default

+## v9

+on the frontend /quick-gen-page make a large refactor of the page display:
+- combine the scene cards with the clip cards:
+    - scene prompt on the left of the card, corresponding clip on the right
+        - refactor how scene prompt displays to be more visually appealing, and emphasize description with negative description as toggeable, default collpased
+        - for both scene prompts and video clips improve the loading animation to be more visually compelling for the long wait times.
+Use input data about what the video description and character description in the loading state so use understand what's going to be generated there.
+Note: scene prompts take an estimated 20-30s, and video clips take 2-7minutes to generate
+        - enable new buttons and associate routes with them for these combined cards:
+            - scene prompt:
+                - enable edit of the prompt
+                - regenerate the prompt
+            - video prompt:
+                - regenerate video
+        - remove the scene generation loading page, and move the progress bar loading to the individual scene prompt cards
+        - collapse the input data section into a toggeable expand/collapse when scene prompt generation returns.
+        - when scene generation returns, teletype the scene prompts into the display over 10 second duration.

+### Implementation Details (Clarified):
+- **Layout**: Side-by-side on desktop (50/50 split), vertical stack on mobile (scene top, video bottom)
+- **Edit Prompt**: Inline editing within card with Save/Cancel buttons
+- **Regenerate Prompt**: Calls `/api/mv/create_scenes` and updates only that specific card's scene prompt (using scene index)
+- **Regenerate Video**: Calls `/api/mv/generate_video` with current scene prompt (edited or original)
+- **Loading Snippets**: Brief contextual text that rotates every 3-5s (scene) or 10-15s (video) based on input data
+- **Teletype**: Parallel animation - all scenes type simultaneously within 10 second total duration (configurable constant)
+- **Input Data Collapse**: Auto-collapses when scene generation completes, manually toggleable
+- **Auto-scroll**: Automatically scrolls to Full Video section when stitching completes
+- **Responsive**: Uses Tailwind `flex-col md:flex-row` for responsive behavior